Annual company settlement Denmark

 25 per cent VAT is payable by all companies selling services or goods in Denmark.
 The standard rate of Danish VAT is 25 per cent.
 It is worth noting that companies must also account for this tax in their annual tax return.

-Danish companies may use the reverse-charge procedure.
+Companies established in Denmark may use the reverse-charge procedure.
 The reverse-charge procedure means that the purchaser of the service transfers the settlement of VAT to itself, thereby relieving the seller of this obligation.
 In practice, this means that foreign companies that wish to sell goods and services to Danish companies do not have to charge Danish VAT.
 It is then not necessary to include the tax on the invoice.
-You only need to enter the net value of the goods or services and then use a ready-made formula, e.g. Reversed charge (meaning that it is the buyer who should charge and pay the VAT) and enter the buyer's registration number (CVR or SE-number).
+You only need to enter the net value of the goods or services and then use a ready-made formula, e.g. Reversed charge (meaning that it is the buyer who is in charge of declaring and paying VAT) and enter the buyer's registration number (CVR or SE-number).

 Annual accounting for a company in Denmark - the necessary documents